What Is Spirulina

 Studies suggest that Health Within Spirulina supplements can reduce total cholesterol.
 Cholesterol is an unhealthful fat in a person’s blood that medical experts link to heart disease.

-2016 systematic review and meta-analysis suggests that taking spirulina supplements may have a positive impact on blood lipids, which are fats in the blood.
+A 2016 systematic review and meta-analysis suggests that taking spirulina supplements may have a positive impact on blood lipids, which are fats in the blood.
 In the study, spirulina was found to significantly reduce total cholesterol and lower LDL — “bad” — cholesterol while increasing HDL — “good” — cholesterol.

 A 2013 study also supports this health claim.
 Researchers found that taking 1 g of spirulina every day reduced participant’s total cholesterol after 3 months.